hds/tracing-rec-replay/README.md

-# tracing-rec-replay
+# Tracing Rec ⏺️ Replay ⏯️

-All that's missing is rewind
+All that's missing is rewind ⏪!